ArisGr/dblabProject/README.md

 The project required the design and implementation of a database-driven system for managing **School Libraries in public schools**.

 > **Note** The project materials are provided in Greek as originally required by the course.
-The source code is fully in English, and the solution description is available in `Minesweeper_EN.pdf` for clarity.
+The source code is fully in English, and the diagrams of the project are available for clarity.

 ---